Remo-Digital/technologies/README.md

 ## Abstraction

-Abstract things reactively, instead of proactively.
+**Abstract things reactively, instead of proactively.**

 Abstraction adds another layer of complexity with your code, and makes the codebase harder to understand so we should be VERY careful when and how we do it.
-If you do not have a clear reason to abstract something DO NOT DO IT.
+If you do not have a clear reason to abstract something **DO NOT DO IT**.

 As a rule of thumb, do not abstract anything in your initial implementation of a feature.
 Only afterwards, if it makes sense, and you can justify it.

-Just moving things around, and "it's a code smell" are not valid reasons for abstraction.
+**Just moving things around in new components, and "it's a code smell" are not valid reasons for abstraction.**

 ## Comments